-“Alcohol & drugs” includes, but is not limited to illegal drugs, alcohol, illicit drugs (legal drugs used for illegal or improper purpose), and look-alike drugs (substances represented as illicit or illegal drugs or alcohol).
+“Alcohol & drugs” includes, but is not limited to, illegal drugs, alcohol, legal drugs used for illegal or improper purposes, prescription drugs not used as prescribed, and look-alike drugs.

 Nothing contained herein shall require or imply that Helias may not impose more severe sanctions if the totality of the circumstances so dictate.

 The student and parents/guardians shall meet with school authorities.
 The student shall be suspended pending completion of the investigation and may be suspended during the assessment.